GlacieTeam/Glacie/README.md

 [![Issues](https://img.shields.io/github/issues/GlacieTeam/Glacie.svg?style=for-the-badge)](https://github.com/GlacieTeam/Glacie/issues)

 # What is Glacie?
-Glacie is a server-side mod that allows players to seamlessly connect to servers running a different version from their client-eliminating issues where version mismatches would normally prevent joining.
+Glacie is a mod that allows players to seamlessly connect to servers running a different version from their client-eliminating issues where version mismatches would normally prevent joining.

 In essence, Glacie acts as a translator by converting differences in data packets between various versions, enabling players on different versions to connect to the server.

-# Mod Loader
+# Server Mod Loader
 - Currently, we support [**LeviLamina**](https://github.com/LiteLDev/LeviLamina) and [**Endstone**](https://github.com/EndstoneMC/endstone) mod loader.
 - If you don't know which one to choose, [**LeviLamina**](https://github.com/LiteLDev/LeviLamina) is recommended.